 There is no higher priority than the health and safety of our team and our clients.
 With news that the coronavirus has come to the Colorado area, we are doing what we can to respond to the evolving situation.
 We are closely monitoring and adapting our practices by following the most recent recommendations of the Centers for Disease Control (CDC) and Colorado department of health and the guidance of local officials.

-We hope you are all safe and healthy and are following the City of Boulder order to stay home and close all non-essential businesses until 4/10, or following the Governor’s guidleines for social distancing in other municipalities.
+We hope you are all safe and healthy and are following the City of Boulder order to stay home and close all non-essential businesses until 4/26, or following the Governor’s guidleines for social distancing in other municipalities.
 It has been determined the housing construction industry is an essential service that is allowed to continue operations during the COVID-19 crisis.
-(View the full City of Boulder order here.)
-With the proactive measures we’ve already put in place, our team is already set up to comply with these requirements, and we will continue operating as we did last week.
+With the proactive measures we’ve already put in place, our team is already set up to comply with these requirements, and we will continue operating.
 This includes our office staff all working remotely, and having limited people on our job sites all following strict social distancing guidelines (more information below).

 We stand committed to an effective response.
 We will do everything we can to protect the health and well-being of our team members, clients, and our trade partners.
 We take this situation very seriously.
 While the environment is changing every day, at present, we are focused on: